Blyton Group: History

-The company was started by Kevin James Blyton who first acquired a radio station 2XL (now XLFM) in the Snowy Mountains and has since grown the radio network and expanded into hospitality.
+The company was started by Kevin Blyton who first acquired a radio station 2XL in the Snowy Mountains and has since grown the radio network and expanded into hospitality.
 With the exception of XLFM, Snow FM and 3GG, all radio stations are operated as a 50/50 joint venture with Grant Broadcasters.

-The group is led by a family-based leadership team, including Lachlan Blyton-Gray as the Chief Operating Officer (COO) and Lucy Blyton-Gray as the Chief Strategy Officer (CSO).
+The group is led by a family-based leadership team, including Lachlan Blyton-Gray as the Chief Operating Officer and Lucy Blyton-Gray as the Chief Strategy Officer.

 In 2020, Blyton Group announced a 10-year master-plan for continued development of its Charlotte Pass Snow Resort, beginning with an upgraded chair lift.

 In November 2021, Grant Broadcasters sold their wholly owned radio stations to ARN.
 Their share of Capital Radio Network stations and wholly owned Geelong stations K Rock and Bay 93.9 remained with the Grant Broadcasters' owners, the Cameron family.

+Founder Kevin Blyton died on Sunday, 19 October 2025, at Cooma Hospital following a cardiac arrest.

 Radio Network

 Operating under the name Capital Radio Network, the Blyton Group wholly owns three radio stations and has a joint venture with Grant Broadcasters for the remaining stations.
-The radio network operates in 5 locations across Australian Capital Territory, New South Wales, Victoria and Western Australia.
+The radio network operates in five locations across Australian Capital Territory, New South Wales, Victoria and Western Australia.
 The Snowy Mountains radio station organised the automated music for the Blyton Group's Magic Mountain amusement park speakers.